-No. A given amount of additional revenue does not increase health determinants or increase survival rates in different countries by the same amount.
-There is considerable scope for increasing survival rates and saving lives in countries with small per-capita revenues.
+No. A given amount of additional revenue does not increase health determinants or reduce the survival rates in different countries by the same amount.
+There is considerable scope for reducing survival rates and saving lives in countries with small per-capita revenues.